LeoBasov/dsmc-python/README.md

 4. Test Cases

 # 1. Introduction
-DSMC implementation using an octree as a variable mesh.
+DSMC implementation using an octree as a variable mesh based on https://doi.org/10.1016/j.jcp.2008.04.038.
 Implementation in done in python 3.10.

 # 2. Requirements